appscode/blog/content/post/proxysql-one-2022.06.01/index.md

 mysql>
 ```

-* Lets check the backend ssl with the following command,
+* Let's check the backend ssl with the following command,
 ```shell
 mysql> show session status like 'Ssl_cipher';
 +---------------+-----------------------------+